X

 The federal funds rate is an intrabank, overnight lending rate.
 The Federal Reserve increases or decreases this so-called "target rate" when it wants to cool or spur economic growth.

-The last Fed move on July 26, 2023 was the eleventh increase in the funds rate since 2018, when the Fed last completed a cycle of increasing interest rates.
+The last change to this rate by the Federal Reserve came on July 26, 2023 and was the eleventh increase in the funds rate since 2018, when the Fed last completed a cycle of increasing interest rates.
 The current 5.5% rate is the highest it has been since January 31, 2001.

 The Fed can either establish a range for the federal funds rate, or may express a single value for its key monetary policy tool.